mitre/saf-training/src/courses/advanced/Appendix A - Writing Plural Resources.md

 Now we've got a nice blob of code in a resource file.
 Let's load this resource in the InSpec shell and see what we can do with it.

-#### Run the InSpec shell with a custom resource

-Invoking the InSpec shell with `inspec shell` will give you access to all the core InSpec resources by default, but InSpec does not automatically know about your locally defined resources unless you point them out.
-If you're testing a local resource, use the `--depends` flag and pass in the profile directory that your resource lives in.

 ```
 inspec shell --depends /path/to/profile/root/
 ```